Taylor Swift wooed by Singapore before other international dates were lined up: KASM chief

-SINGAPORE - In early 2023, a team from Singapore flew to Los Angeles to meet leaders from the sports and entertainment world, where they first caught wind that American pop star Taylor Swift was on the verge of announcing a United States tour.
+SINGAPORE - In early 2023, a team from Singapore flew to Los Angeles to meet leaders from the sports and entertainment world, as American pop star Taylor Swift was about to embark on her United States tour.

-At the time, no international venues had been confirmed for the superstar’s Eras Tour run.
+At the time, no international venues had been confirmed for the superstar’s The Eras Tour run.

-A few months later, the Singapore team, working with concert promoter Anschutz Entertainment Group (AEG), promised to “deliver Asia” to Swift, thus setting in motion a deal for an unprecedented six-day run of concerts at the National Stadium in Singapore – the only South-east Asia stop of her tour.
-The Singapore dates were announced in June 2023.
+A few months later, the Singapore team, working with concert promoter Anschutz Entertainment Group (AEG), promised to “deliver Asia” to Swift, thus setting in motion a deal for an unprecedented six-day run of concerts at the National Stadium in Singapore – the only South-east Asian stop of her tour.

-Swift will hold six shows at the 55,000-capacity venue from March 2 to 9.
+Swift will hold six shows at the 60,000-capacity venue from March 2 to 9.
 More than 300,000 tickets have been sold for the concerts in Singapore, with a large number of fans travelling in from South-east Asia and the rest of the world.

-“KASM (Kallang Alive Sport Management) initiated the idea (for the tour to come to Singapore) and led the discussions... we were the proactive ‘tip of the spear’ for the Government in these discussions that were had,” said KASM chairman Keith Magnus, speaking to The Straits Times on Feb 23.
+“KASM (Kallang Alive Sport Management) initiated the idea (for the tour to come to Singapore) and led the discussions...
+We were the proactive ‘tip of the spear’ for the Government in these discussions that were had,” said KASM chairman Keith Magnus, speaking to The Straits Times on Feb 23.

 “Once the discussion had progressed and we saw the opportunity of holding an only-in-Singapore event, we then thought it made sense to take a whole-of-government approach and brought in other relevant agencies to really have Team Singapore bringing in Team Taylor.”